The 5 Best Bathroom Cleaners Without Toxic Bleach

 • Sodium Percarbonate: A mineral-based brightener, deodorizer, and stain lifter.
 Rated “1” on EWG’s Skin Deep Database.*

-To learn more about Branch Basics for bleach-free bathroom cleaning, check out: Non-Toxic Bathroom Cleaning With Branch Basics.
+To learn more about Branch Basics for bleach-free bathroom cleaning, check out: How to Clean Your Bathroom Naturally with Branch Basics.

 2. Vinegar*